digantvsingh/openaiapi/src/gen/java/docs/FilesApi.md

 # **createFile**
 > OpenAIFile createFile(file, purpose)

 Upload a file that can be used across various endpoints.
-The size of all the files uploaded by one organization can be up to 100 GB.
-The size of individual files can be a maximum of 512 MB or 2 million tokens for Assistants.
-See the [Assistants Tools guide](/docs/assistants/tools) to learn more about the types of files supported.
+Individual files can be up to 512 MB, and the size of all files uploaded by one organization can be up to 100 GB.
+The Assistants API supports files up to 2 million tokens and of specific file types.
+See the [Assistants Tools guide](/docs/assistants/tools) for details.
 The Fine-tuning API only supports &#x60;.jsonl&#x60; files.
+The input also has certain required formats for fine-tuning [chat](/docs/api-reference/fine-tuning/chat-input) or [completions](/docs/api-reference/fine-tuning/completions-input) models.
+The Batch API only supports &#x60;.jsonl&#x60; files up to 100 MB in size.
+The input also has a specific required [format](/docs/api-reference/batch/request-input).
 Please [contact us](https://help.openai.com/) if you need to increase these storage limits.

 ### Example
 ```java